 I, _________________________________, (Name of Councillor) hereby agree that I will:

-Accept the office as a duly elected, selected or appointed Councillor of the College of Physiotherapists of Ontario;
+Accept the office as a duly elected, selected or appointed Councillor or non-Council Committee member of the College of Physiotherapists of Ontario;

-Act at all times, while serving as a Councillor, to fulfil the statutory duty of the Colleges “to work in consultation with the Minister to ensure, as a matter of public interest, that the people of Ontario have access to adequate numbers of qualified, skilled and competent regulated health professionals” (Section 2.1 of the Health Professions Procedural Code, being Schedule 2 to the Regulated Health Professions Act, 1991);
+Act at all times, while serving as a Councillor or non-Council Committee member, to fulfil the statutory duty of the Colleges “to work in consultation with the Minister to ensure, as a matter of public interest, that the people of Ontario have access to adequate numbers of qualified, skilled and competent regulated health professionals” (Section 2.1 of the Health Professions Procedural Code, being Schedule 2 to the Regulated Health Professions Act, 1991);

-Act at all times, while serving as a Councillor, to fulfil the statutory duty of the College to serve and protect the public interest while carrying out the objects of the College (Section 3 of the Health Professions Procedural Code, being Schedule 2 to the Regulated Health Professions Act, 1991.
+Act at all times, while serving as a Councillor or non-Council Committee member, to fulfil the statutory duty of the College to serve and protect the public interest while carrying out the objects of the College (Section 3 of the Health Professions Procedural Code, being Schedule 2 to the Regulated Health Professions Act, 1991.
 A copy of the objects are set out in Schedule 1 to this Declaration);

 Comply with the College’s Code of Conduct, as amended by Council from time to time, including the confidentiality obligations contained therein; and

-Comply with the other policies of the College applicable to Councillors, as amended by Council from time to time.
+Comply with the other policies of the College applicable to Councillors and non-Council Committee members, as amended by Council from time to time.

 [Councillor Signature] Witness Signature